 i.
 “They are not only enemies to us thy people, but also to thy will, and name, and glory.”
 (Poole)

 c.
 Come, and let us cut them off from being a nation: This was the crafty counsel of the nations united against Israel.
 This desire of a confederation of nations to destroy Israel did not end in the days of Asaph.
-His prayer could be sung today as both neighbor nations and the world community threaten Israel.
+His prayer could be sung today as neighboring nations and the whole world community threaten Israel.

 i.
-“Let us exterminate the whole race, that there may not be a record of them on the face of the earth.”
+Adam Clarke paraphrased the words of Psalm 83:4: “Let us exterminate the whole race, that there may not be a record of them on the face of the earth.”
 (Clarke)

 ii.
 “In all the annals of recorded history there has never been a people so encircled by foes or as persecuted as the Jews have been.
 Yet surprisingly, the Jews have prospered.
 In 1836 a world census indicated that there were then three million Jews living in many countries.
 A century later, in 1936, in spite of severe persecutions in which many Jews were killed, particularly in Russia, a second census indicated that the Jewish world population had risen to sixteen million, an increase of thirteen million in a century.
 The Nazis killed more than six million Jews, but today there are more Jews in the world than before the Nazi era.
 The only explanation for this growth is that the hand of God has been on this people and that he has blessed them.”
 (Boice)

-iii.
-Israel has its battles, ancient and modern.
-Some have also opposed Christianity and sought to completely cut them off.
-An example is one of the worst persecutors among the Roman Emperors, who even claimed to have destroyed Christianity.
-Emperor Diocletian (A.D.
-245-313).
+One example was the Roman Emperor Diocletian (A.D.
+284-305).
+Diocletian boasted that he had destroyed Christianity.
 He liked to think that he had defeated Christianity.
-He struck a medal with this inscription: “The name of Christianity being extinguished.”
-Diocletian also set up two monuments on the frontier of his empire with these inscriptions:
+He ordered a medal to be made with this inscription: “The name of Christianity being extinguished.”
+Diocletian also set up at least two monuments on the frontier of the empire with these inscriptions:

 Diocletian Jovian Maximian Herculeus Caesares Augusti for having extended the Roman Empire in the east and the west and for having extinguished the name of Christians who brought the Republic to ruin